Changes in Appendix F of AC 25.1309-1B

 …for failure conditions that are only relevant during a specific flight phase… the probability is calculated as an average probability per flight.
 To convert to “average probability per flight hour”, divide the per flight probability by one hour.

 Multiple comments were posted during the NPRM process, questioning this position and explaining why it makes no sense.
 The purpose of normalization is not to convert a probability to a rate, it is simply to scale the average per-flight probability by the average flight length of the airplane model, to place models of different flights lengths on an equal footing in terms of fatalities per passenger mile, so that a single numerical threshold (e.g., 1E-09/FH for extremely improbable) can be used for all models.
 (For details, see “Normalized Average Probability”, especially Note 2.)
 Inserting the above-quoted statement into the AC perpetuated a significant disharmony with EASA.
-The FAA did not substantively address these criticisms during the NPRM process.
+Note that the Arsenal/EASA/NPRM calculation (i.e., the 4-step process described previously) correctly accounts for any distribution of failure rates for the flight phases, including cases when the rate is non-zero only in a single phase.
+The probability of the failure condition on a given flight depends only on the integral of the probability density over the flight, not on how that density is distributed within this flight.
+(This is not to be confused with the concept of specific risk, by which the distribution of risk between different flights over the life of an airplane is to be considered.)
+This is why the statement quoted above is misguided.
+This criticism was not substantively addressed in the NPRM response.

-Fortunately, an advisory circular is generally regarded as a means, but not necessarily the only means, of showing compliance.
+Although the published AC is strictly unusable, an advisory circular is generally regarded as a means, but not necessarily the only means, of showing compliance.
 Applicants may propose to continue to use the correct mathematical expressions for normalized average probability given in the draft Arsenal (and the NPRM) advisory circular and the EASA AMC until the mistakes introduced in the released version of AC 25.1309-1B are repaired.

 III.
 Discussion and General Remarks

-As mentioned briefly above, the re-writing of Appendix F seems to have been motivated by a desire to change it from a calculation of normalized average probability to a calculation of average failure rate, which, for latent conditions, is quite different and not representative of the actual safety risk.
-The updated 25.1309 in Amendment 25-152 itself clearly quantifies the risk of latent failure conditions as the product of rate and exposure time, which is the probability of being failed on the last flight of the interval, not the probability of failing on that flight.
-Nevertheless, one still encounters efforts to promote the idea of quantifying latent risk in terms of the rate alone, which can underestimate the safety risk by orders of magnitude for long exposure times.
-Here we provide some historical background on the origin of this misconception.
+To begin, note that the updated 25.1309 in Amendment 25-152 clearly quantifies the risk of latent failure conditions as the product of rate and exposure time, which is the probability of being failed on the last flight of the interval, not the probability of failing on that flight.
+The result is proportional to the normalized average probability as defined by the Arsenal AC.
+Despite this, one still encounters efforts to promote the idea of quantifying latent risk in terms of the rate alone, which can underestimate the safety risk by orders of magnitude for long exposure times.
+To illustrate, consider the following example:

 Numerical probability analyses (NPA) were originally applied almost exclusively to catastrophic or hazardous failure conditions, which are generally not latent (even if they entail some latent elements).
 For such conditions, the probability of arising on a given flight is the same as the probability of being present at some point during the flight.
 However, several developments gradually led to the application of numerical probability calculations to totally latent failure conditions.
 First was the publication of 25.981 in 2001, which imposed very stringent numerical limits on latent failure conditions related to fuel tank ignition sources.
 (The limits on latent faults imposed by 25.981 are orders of magnitude more stringent than the limits imposed on latent faults for every other system on the airplane in the recent Amendment 25-152.)
 Second, the regulatory agencies began to push for the application of numerical analyses for Major failure conditions (the category less severe than Hazardous), some of which are totally latent.
 Third, there was an initiative to extend requirements similar to 25.981 to a wider range of systems, beyond just fuel tank ignition sources.